mikejonestechno/techtest/readme.md

 New-AzResourceGroupDeployment @params -TemplateFile azure-arm.json -WhatIf
 ```

-Repeat the last command without -WhatIf to apply the deployment.
+Both the ARM template option and the quick start option above create a ACS and AKS resource within a new resource group called 'TechTest'.

-> Note: The name of the Container Registry must be globally unique and if a different name is used the Container Registry variable in the azure-pipeline.yml must be updated to match the server name in the steps below e.g. 'acrtechtest.azurecr.io'.
+> Note: The name of the Container Registry must be globally unique and if a different name is used, the Container Registry variable in the azure-pipeline.yml must be updated to match the server name in the steps below e.g. 'acrtechtest.azurecr.io'.

 ### Azure DevOps Project Setup